 These are the ingredients I used to make these deliciously nutty chocolate brownies:

 - Start by preparing your tin.
-Grease your tin well and line it with parchment.
+Grease a 6 inches square pan well and line it with parchment paper.

 - Separately, dry roast the slivered almonds over very low heat or in the oven for a few minutes until they turn slightly brown.
 Remove from heat and let them cool.